 by Mike Ratliff

-Brothers, my heart’s desire and prayer to God for them is that they may be saved.
-For I bear them witness that they have a zeal for God, but not according to knowledge.
-For, being ignorant of the righteousness of God, and seeking to establish their own, they did not submit to God’s righteousness.
-For Christ is the end of the law for righteousness to everyone who believes.
-(Romans 10:1-4 ESV)
+1 Brethren, my heart’s desire and my prayer to God for them is for their salvation.
+2 For I testify about them that they have a zeal for God, but not in accordance with knowledge.
+3 For not knowing about God’s righteousness and seeking to establish their own, they did not subject themselves to the righteousness of God.
+4 For Christ is the end of the law for righteousness to everyone who believes.
+Romans 10:1-4 (NASB)

-The key to understanding this passage is found in v20, “For I tell you, unless your righteousness exceeds that of the scribes and Pharisees, you will never enter the kingdom of heaven.”
+The key to understanding this passage is found in v20, “For I say to you that unless your righteousness surpasses that of the scribes and Pharisees, you will not enter the kingdom of heaven.”

 While it is not stated as frequently as in the Old Testament, the New Testament affirms the righteous and sinless character of God.
 In Romans 3:5, Paul affirms “God’s righteousness.”

-But if our unrighteousness serves to show the righteousness of God, what shall we say?
-That God is unrighteous to inflict wrath on us?
-(I speak in a human way.)
-(Romans 3:5 ESV)
+5 But if our unrighteousness demonstrates the righteousness of God, what shall we say?
+The God who inflicts wrath is not unrighteous, is He?
+(I am speaking in human terms.)
+Romans 3:5 (NASB)

 How can we then get right with God?
 How can our Righteousness exceed that of the Scribes and Pharisees?
 God has revealed a way: This righteousness from God comes through faith in Jesus Christ to all who believe” (Romans 3:22).
 In other words, Jesus, the Righteous One, lived a sinless life and died an atoning death.
 He now offers His “righteousness” to us by faith, so that we can be “declared righteous” before His throne.
 This process of justification by faith goes all the way to Abraham, who “believed God, and it was credited to him as righteousness” (Romans 4:3, 5, 9; Galatians 3:6).
 All those, then who believe in Jesus are credited with righteousness and have Abraham as their father (4:11-12).
 Keeping the Law plays no role in being counted as righteous in His sight (Romans 10:1-10; Galatians 3:21; Philippians 3:9); rather, God’s grace is at work.